githubesson/pseudo-obfuscator/README.md

 ## Contact

-If you have any questions/need help with this project dm me on discord @ esson#1400.
+If you have any questions/need help with this project dm me on discord @ esson.

 ## License